PundiAI/pundi-docs/pundi-aifx/developers/modules.md

 The gov module allows on-chain governance system.
 A brief explanation of the process flow of submitting a proposal is as follow (for an in-depth explanation and examples, go [here](../../governance/governance-proposal-information/)):

-1. To submit a proposal, it requires an _initial deposit_ of at least 1000 FX, there is a deposit period (`max deposit period`) for the `min deposit` to be reached
+1. To submit a proposal, it requires an _initial deposit_ of at least 1000 apundiai, there is a deposit period (`max deposit period`) for the `min deposit` to be reached
-2. The `min deposit` is 10000 FX (the _initial deposit_ is counted towards the threshold)
+2. The `min deposit` is 10000 apundiai (the _initial deposit_ is counted towards the threshold)
-3. `voting period` starts when the 10000 FX threshold is reached, and will last for 14 days
+3. `voting period` starts when the 10000 apundiai threshold is reached, and will last for 14 days
-4. `quorum` must be reached for the proposal to be valid, which means at least 40% of bonded FX have to participate in voting
+4. `quorum` must be reached for the proposal to be valid, which means at least 40% of bonded apundiai have to participate in voting
-5. If 50% or more of the participants (weighted by FX) voted YES, the proposal has reached the `threshold` and is considered 'PASS'
+5. If 50% or more of the participants (weighted by apundiai) voted YES, the proposal has reached the `threshold` and is considered 'PASS'
-6. If 50% or more of the participants (weighted by FX) voted no, the proposal has not reached the `threshold` and is considered 'REJECTED'
+6. If 50% or more of the participants (weighted by apundiai) voted no, the proposal has not reached the `threshold` and is considered 'REJECTED'
-7. If 33.4% (`veto threshold`) or more of the participants (weighted by FX) voted 'NoWithVeto', irregardless of the % of YES, the proposal is considered 'REJECTED'
+7. If 33.4% (`veto threshold`) or more of the participants (weighted by apundiai) voted 'NoWithVeto', irregardless of the % of YES, the proposal is considered 'REJECTED'

 The parameters are as follow: